 The micro SD card will be used as secondary memory storage.
 To partition the card, you’ll need an app or a tool.
 You can use the Mini Tool Partition Wizard for this.

 To start making partitions, insert your micro SD card into the card reader and connect it to your PC.
 From there, you can make partitions in the card.
 Open the Mini Tool Partition Wizard and format the SD card you’ve inserted.

 Now you can make partitions by right-clicking on the SD card.
-For a card with more than 4GB, select the partition as primary.
+Select the partition as primary for a card with more than 4GB.
 Select FAT32 before formatting.
 For the next partition, allot at least 1GB.
 Click “Done.”

 Again, right-click on it to make a partition.
 Select primary partition.
 But this time, change the file system.
 Instead of FAT32, make it EXT2, EXT3, or EXT4, accordingly.

-To complete partition, click “Apply all the changes.”
+To complete the partition, click “Apply all the changes.”

 3. Link Your Micro SD Card With Your Android Device

 Once you’ve partitioned your micro SD Card, the next step is to link it with your rooted smartphone or device.
 To do this, you’ll need to download Link2SD.

 Once you’ve downloaded the app, launch it and give root permission.
 Choose “.ext” partition and link your Android device to the micro SD Card.